Curriculum Overview

 In addition to weekly PE lessons, some pupils also benefit from our Gym Trail sessions, designed to enhance motor coordination and help them build confidence in their physical abilities.

-Modern Foreign Languages
+Modern Foreign Languages (Spanish)

 At Wells Park, Spanish is our chosen MFL and is delivered across all classes in the school.
 Classes will use short lessons to develop the key strands for learning a Modern Foreign Language (MFL), as outlined in the chart below.
 Our curriculum aims to introduce basic spoken and written language, in readiness for further foreign language learning at key stage 3.